mhuang001/fdi-dev/doc/sphinx/usage/pal.rst

 Query
 -----

 One can  make queries to a ProductStorage and get back a list of references to products that satisfy search chriteria.
-Queries can be constructed using Python predicate expressions about a product and its metadata, or a function.
+Queries can be constructed using Python predicate expressions about a product and its metadata, or a function that returns True or False.

 run tests
 =========